Start: Queen's Wood, Muswell Hill Road — nearest tube station: Highgate

 6. The New River

-The route now goes along and across several streets named in connection with the New River.
-This man-made waterway was constructed in the early 17th century to supply the City of London with fresh drinking water.
-Take a short trip south along the eastern footpath of the New River to reveal the River Moselle being piped over the New River in a green cast-iron conduit.
+The route of the Moselle now goes under the New River and several streets named in connection with this man-made waterway, which was constructed in the early 17th century to supply the City of London with fresh drinking water.

 7. Moselle Avenue